2022 Davis Cup

-The 2022 Davis Cup was the 110th edition of the Davis Cup, a tournament between national teams in men's tennis.
-It is sponsored by Rakuten.
-The Russian Tennis Federation were the defending champions, but they and Belarus were eliminated from competing in international events due to the 2022 Russian invasion of Ukraine.
+Canada defeated Australia 2–0 in the final of the 2022 Davis Cup.
+It was the 110th edition of the Davis Cup, an international competition between teams in men's tennis, and was sponsored by Rakuten.
+The Russian Tennis Federation were the defending champions, but they and Belarus were disqualified from competing in international events due to the 2022 Russian invasion of Ukraine.